influxdata/nifi-influxdb-bundle/README.md

 ### Processing metrics in NiFI

-This example show how process structured metrics from Telegraf in NiFi.
+This example show how to process structured metrics from Telegraf in NiFi.

 The Telegraf send metrics into NiFi using [SocketWriter](https://github.com/influxdata/telegraf/tree/master/plugins/outputs/socket_writer) output plugin.
 Metrics data are sent as [InfluxDB’s Line Protocol](https://docs.influxdata.com/influxdb/latest/write_protocols/line_protocol_tutorial).
-The NiFi parse Line Protocol through the `org.influxdata.nifi.serialization.InfluxLineProtocolReader` and allow user to process data with Records processors (`SplitRecord`, `UpdateRecord`, `ValidateRecord`, ...).
+The NiFi parse Line Protocol through the `org.influxdata.nifi.serialization.InfluxLineProtocolReader` and allow user to process data with Record processors (`SplitRecord`, `UpdateRecord`, `ValidateRecord`, ...).

 #### NiFi flow

 The metrics from monitoring Docker containers are filtered in the NiFi.
-NiFi container metrics are stored in InfluxDB and metrics from other containers are only logged.
+NiFi container metrics are stored in InfluxDB and metrics from other containers are logged.

 <img src="assets/doc/demo2-flow.png" height="250px">

 1. **ListenTelegraf** -  Listens for incoming TCP connections and transform incoming Line Protocol to NiFi Record
 1. **PartitionRecord** - Group incoming records by container name
 1. **RouteOnAttribute** - Routes incoming container metrics: NiFi container metrics are routed to `PutInfluxDatabaseRecord` other metrics to `LogAttribute`
-1. **PutInfluxDatabaseRecord** - Writes NiFi container metrics to InfluxDB
+1. **PutInfluxDatabaseRecord** - Writes NiFi container metrics to the InfluxDB
-1. **LogAttribute** - Log metrics that aren't written to InfluxDB
+1. **LogAttribute** - Log metrics that aren't written to the InfluxDB

 #### Result